AmbryN/binance-trader-java/Readme.md

 ***!!!
 Caution : use this bot at your own risk and expenses !!!***
 > Be aware that Binance will take commissions on your trades in either
-> the base crypto your trading or in BNBs if you've set up your account
+> the base crypto your trading or in BNBs if you’ve set up your account
 > to do so.
-0) Make sure you have JDK 17 (or newer) and maven installed
+0) Make sure you have JDK 17 (or newer) installed
 1) Clone the git repository to your computer
 2) `cd` to the directory
 3) Set following environment variables on your system: